LouiseSteward/learn/child-healthcare/text/quiz-03.md

 	-	12 months.
 	-	18 months.
 14. A large-for-age child has:
-	-	A weight but not height above the + 2 line.
+	-	A weight but not height above the +2&nbsp;line.
-	+	Both weight and height above the + 2 line.
+	+	Both weight and height above the +2&nbsp;line.
-	-	Height but not head circumference above the + 1 line.
+	-	Height but not head circumference above the +1&nbsp;line.
-	-	Weight, height and head circumference above the 0 line.
+	-	Weight, height and head circumference above the 0&nbsp;line.
 15. When is an under-5 year old child wasted?
-	-	When the weight is below the -2 line.
+	-	When the weight is below the -2&nbsp;line.
-	-	When the weight for height is below the –1 line.
+	-	When the weight for height is below the –1&nbsp;line.
 	+	When the mid-upper arm circumference is below 11.5 cm.
-	-	When the body mass index is below the -1 line.
+	-	When the body mass index is below the -1&nbsp;line.
 16. A child is stunted when:
-	-	The weight falls below the - 2 line.
+	-	The weight falls below the -2&nbsp;line.
-	-	The weight falls below the - 1 line.
+	-	The weight falls below the -1&nbsp;line.
-	+	The height falls below the - 2 line.
+	+	The height falls below the -2&nbsp;line.
-	-	Height falls below the - 1 line.
+	-	Height falls below the -1&nbsp;line.
 17. What is the common growth pattern in poor communities?
 	-	Wasting.
 	-	Obesity.
 	-	Short stature alone (i.e. short) with a normal weight.
-	+	Weight and height both below the - 2 line.
+	+	Weight and height both below the -2&nbsp;line.
 18. The puberty growth spurt:
 	-	Is earlier in boys than girls.
 	+	Is earlier in well nourished children.
 	-	Usually lasts for 5 years.
 	-	Usually starts at 13 years in girls.
 19. An overweight child becomes obese when:
-	-	The weight crosses above the  + 2 line.
+	-	The weight crosses above the  +2&nbsp;line.
-	-	Both weight and length are above the + 1 line.
+	-	Both weight and length are above the +1&nbsp;line.
-	-	Body mass index is above the + 1 line.
+	-	Body mass index is above the +1&nbsp;line.
-	+	Body mass index is above the + 2 line.
+	+	Body mass index is above the +2&nbsp;line.
 20. What is the best management of obesity?
 	-	A strict diet containing no fat.
 	+	A change in eating and lifestyle behaviour.